-Prerequisite: ECO 201, ECO 202, BUS 211, and MAR 301.
+Prerequisite: Junior standing.
 Introduces students to the general relationship between a business organization and the ethical, legal, political, social and international environments in which it operates.
 Business is examined as one of the nation's basic institutions which needs to be profitable while also fulfilling a social role.